 Dr. Davis is an avid sportsman himself, and his hobbies include fishing, hunting, waterskiing and almost any outdoor activity.

-Q. Will you tell us more about your background with horses growing up?
+Tell us more about your background with horses growing up?

 I started riding horses when I was so young I can’t remember.
 We had some amazingly kind horses that packed us around and took care of us (and a couple that didn’t).
 Riding as a child was mostly business – for the purpose of working cows.
 Somewhere around 14, I began team roping for pleasure and competition.
 I roped throughout college, but lost the required free time when I began practicing veterinary medicine.
 I’ll probably get after it again when I am retired and much too old to be doing that sort of thing!

 I decided to be a veterinarian very early in life.I had a father and uncle who were both successful and happy veterinarians whom I looked up to, so it was a logical path to follow.
 The surgical interests started as a kid watching my father do surgery, something I always thought was amazing and he was very skilled at.
 My decision to pursue the surgical avenue came during vet school when I realized that I wanted to specialize and knew surgery was my passion.

 What is the best advice that your father has given you as a veterinarian?

 My father is a man of few words.
 However, by watching him, I learned one of the biggest life lessons, which is to be calm and content with your career and your life.

 What do you enjoy about speaking publicly and sharing your knowledge?

-A. I think mentoring, sharing knowledge and teaching the hands-on skills to the next generation of veterinarians is one of the most fun and rewarding parts of my job.
+I think mentoring, sharing knowledge and teaching the hands-on skills to the next generation of veterinarians is one of the most fun and rewarding parts of my job.
 Observing a student as content and excelling in their career with a skill set that you contributed to, even in a small way, is a beautiful thing.

 What is the most interesting or rewarding surgical case you have worked on?

 Although minimally invasive arthroscopic type surgeries are my favorite to perform, I think colic surgeries are one of the most rewarding.
 They are often difficult surgeries and inevitably in the middle of the night, but you take a horse who would most certainly die without you, and save a life.
 Helping a horse who was in excruciating pain or has a life-threatening devitalized piece of intestine recover back to feeling comfortable and eating in their stall the next day is about as good as it gets.

-Q. What are your goals for your career now?
+What are your goals for your career now?